IPA: Inference Pipeline Adaptation to Achieve High Accuracy and Cost-Efficiency: Problem Formulation

+We used Integer Programming (IP) as a robust optimization framework to address the intricate challenges associated with configuring inference pipelines.
+As we have discussed later in Section \ref{subsec:gurobi-solver}, due to the optimality of the IP results compared to heuristic solutions, we have chosen IP modeling alongside the Gurobi solver to guarantee the optimality of the results.
+We have discussed the scalability and limitations of the IP formulation and Gurobi solver in Section \ref{subsec:scalibility}.
+The goal of \namex~ is to maximize accuracy and minimize cost while guaranteeing SLAs.

 There are $|M_s|$ model variants for each inference stage $s \in P$ in the pipeline $P$.
 Each $m \in M_s$ model variant performs the same inference tasks (e.g., image classification) that exhibit different resource requirements, latency, throughput, and accuracy.
-The resource requirements of the models are estimated offline in the profiling step (Section \ref{sec:problem-formulation:profiler}).
+The resource requirements of the models are estimated offline in the profiling step (Section \ref{subsec:problem-formulation:profiler}).
 The profiler provides the resource requirements of the model variants per task and their latencies under different batch sizes.
 The two main goals of \namex~ are maximizing the precision of the pipelines and minimizing the resource cost using lighter models.
 We define $I_{s, m}$ as an indicator of whether a selected model variant is currently active for task $s$ or not:

-At each point in time, only one model variant $m$ can be active for each inference stage; therefore, the resource requirement of each model replica is equal to the active variant resource requirement.
+At each point in time, only one model variant $m$ can be active for each inference stage; therefore, the resource requirement of each stage model replicas $R_s$ is equal to that stage active variant resource requirement $R_m$.

-Similarly, the latency and throughput of each pipeline stage are calculated based on the active model variant latency and throughput for that stage.
+Similarly, the latency and throughput of each pipeline stage ($l_s$ and $h_s$) are calculated based on the latency and throughput of the active model variant for that stage.

 Another contributing factor to the pipeline's end-to-end latency is the time spent on the queue of each inference stage.
 For queue modeling, we have used the theoretical upper bound formulation introduced in \cite{razavi2022fa2}: